New Aspirin Recommendations, Explained

 Dr. Gumm says that is good advice for anyone.
 He warns not to start or stop any medication, even something as simple as a low-dose aspirin, without first consulting with your physician.

 “It's an umbrella recommendation.
 It's a big picture, but your physician will talk with you personally, and will recommend individualized care for you for what's best for you.
 Talk to your doctor; don't do these things on your own.”

-The USPSTF’s new aspirin recommendations are not quite finalized.
-The task force is accepting public comment on the guidelines until November 8.
-You can find the full recommendations, along with links to studies and opportunities to provide feedback on the USPSTF’s website.
+You can find the panel’s full recommendations, along with links to studies and opportunities to provide feedback on the USPSTF’s website.